 In order to bind the association between a specific network and the Internet address space that has been allocated to it, network operators can cryptographically sign records that make it possible for third-parties to verify the legitimacy of routing announcements.
 Generating these signed Route Origination Authorizations (ROAs) is the first step in building a more secure and resilient Internet routing infrastructure.

-Internet Society Pulse presents measurements of the percentage of IPv4 and IPv6 address space for which ROAs have been generated by network operators to raise awareness of the importance of ROA Generation and to encourage more network operators to take this important step.
+Internet Society Pulse presents measurements of the percentage of IPv4 and IPv6 address space for which ROAs have been generated to raise awareness of the importance of ROA Generation and to encourage more network operators to take this important step.